transcom/move.mil/web/modules/custom/react_tools/tools/react-weight-estimator/README.md

+# Run Locally

+  1. $cd <rootDir> -- this file location

-npm install from root dir
+  2. $ npm install

-To compile development CSS from Sass (and watch for changed):
+  3. Compile development CSS from Sass (and watch for changed):
     $ cd src/sass
     $ sass --watch main.scss:../localcss/main.css --style nested

     * note: if dir localcss is not created it will be.

-To run development environment from localhost:3000:
+  4. Run development environment from localhost:3000:
-  $cd <approot>
     $ npm start

     * note: this needs to be running in order to debug.

+# Build to Drupal (production)

-To run internally (withing drupal): (compiles build folder)
+  1. To run internally (withing drupal): (compiles build folder)
-  $cd <approot>
      $ npm run build